 Developed world Debt: the developed world is taking on too much debt, the developed world lead by the US is taking on a lot of debt to create a stimulus package, to kick start the economy, and create jobs.

 Market Volatility: Stocks and shares have become very volatile (this happens when people get too emotional), and have nosedived, to below the 2003 crash.

 — Africa / North Korea / Iran

-What is happening in the Market
+What Happened in the Stock Market

 Interesting to note that the SP-500 gave us a warning of the violent downturn in July 2008.

-What is happening in Sub-industries (January 2009)
+What Happened in Sub-industries